 Cottey students have access to many health care services on campus.
-Local physicians are on campus in Health Services for up to an hour Monday-Friday.
-The physicians provide treatment for minor conditions, write prescriptions, make referrals, and provide health counseling.
+Local health care providers are on campus in the Student Wellness for up to an hour Monday-Friday.
+The health care providers provide treatment for minor conditions, write prescriptions, make referrals, and provide health counseling.